Heating instead of cooling: This ingenious concept is now revolutionizing data centers – Image: Qarnot

 Qarnot Computing: The revolution of high-performance computing through sustainability and sovereignty

-In a world increasingly driven by data and complex simulations, the demand for computing power has grown exponentially.
+In a world increasingly driven by data and complex simulations, the demand for computing power has risen exponentially.
 Industries such as aerospace, automotive, energy, and defense rely on high-performance computing (HPC) to drive innovation, develop products, and understand complex phenomena.
 But this insatiable hunger for computing power has a downside: traditional data centers have become enormous energy consumers, with cooling accounting for a significant portion of their environmental footprint.
-It is precisely at this critical juncture that the French company Qarnot is addressing, presenting a radically new vision for the future of cloud computing—one that combines performance, cost-effectiveness, sustainability, and digital sovereignty in a unique model.
+It is precisely at this critical juncture that the French company Qarnot is addressing, presenting a radically new vision for the future of cloud computing—a vision that unites performance, cost-efficiency, sustainability, and digital sovereignty in a unique model.

 Who is Qarnot?
-A European pioneer redefining the cloud
+A European pioneer is redefining the cloud

 Qarnot is more than just another cloud service provider.
-The company has set itself the goal of reshaping the European HPC landscape from the ground up.
+The company aims to fundamentally reshape the European HPC landscape.
 At its core, Qarnot offers an intuitive HPC-as-a-Service (HPCaaS) platform specifically tailored to the needs of engineers and research teams.
-The underlying idea is to eliminate the enormous complexity traditionally associated with managing HPC infrastructures.
-Instead of having to deal with configuring servers, maintaining clusters, and managing IT infrastructure, users can fully focus on their core work: research, development, and simulation.
+The fundamental idea is to eliminate the enormous complexity traditionally associated with managing HPC infrastructures.
+Instead of dealing with server configuration, cluster maintenance, and IT infrastructure management, users can focus entirely on their core work: research, development, and simulation.

-Qarnot's mission is to provide engineers in strategically important sectors with the tools they need to innovate faster and more effectively.
-Whether simulating the aerodynamics of a new aircraft, conducting virtual crash tests for an automobile, analyzing seismic data in the energy sector, or modeling fluid dynamics for ship designs, Qarnot's platform provides seamless access to thousands of state-of-the-art CPU and GPU cores.
-Users can effortlessly run multiple compute clusters in parallel and dynamically scale their workloads to achieve precise and reproducible results, drastically shortening the innovation cycle.
-Accessibility is ensured through a variety of interfaces, including a user-friendly web interface, SDKs for programmatic integration, a powerful API, and a command line interface (CLI) for advanced users.
-This enables smooth integration into existing workflows and connectivity to industry-leading simulation software such as Ansys Fluent, Abaqus, or OpenFOAM.
+Qarnot's mission is to empower engineers in strategically important sectors with the tools they need to innovate faster and more effectively.
+Whether simulating the aerodynamics of a new aircraft, conducting virtual crash tests for an automobile, analyzing seismic data in the energy sector, or modeling fluid dynamics for ship designs, the Qarnot platform provides seamless access to thousands of state-of-the-art CPU and GPU cores.
+Users can effortlessly run multiple compute clusters in parallel and dynamically scale their workloads to achieve precise and reproducible results that dramatically shorten the innovation cycle.
+Accessibility is ensured through a variety of interfaces, including a user-friendly web interface, SDKs for programmatic integration, a powerful API, and a command-line interface (CLI) for advanced users.
+This enables seamless integration into existing workflows and connectivity with industry-leading simulation software such as Ansys Fluent, Abaqus, and OpenFOAM.

-The heart of the innovation: Sustainability through intelligent heat recovery
+The core of the innovation: sustainability through intelligent heat recovery

-What fundamentally distinguishes Qarnot from traditional cloud providers and hyperscalers is its proprietary infrastructure and revolutionary heat recovery technology.
-Conventional data centers are massive, centralized buildings that consume immense amounts of energy—not only for running the servers themselves, but especially for cooling them.
-Up to 40 percent of a data center's total energy consumption can be spent on air conditioning alone to prevent processors from overheating.
-This waste heat is typically released unused into the atmosphere, representing a massive energy waste.
+What fundamentally differentiates Qarnot from traditional cloud providers and hyperscalers is its proprietary infrastructure and revolutionary heat recovery technology.
+Conventional data centers are massive, centralized buildings that consume immense amounts of energy—not only to operate the servers themselves, but primarily to cool them.
+Up to 40 percent of a data center's total energy consumption can be attributed to air conditioning alone, to prevent processors from overheating.
+This waste heat is typically released unused into the atmosphere, representing a massive waste of energy.

 Qarnot reverses this principle.
-Instead of viewing waste heat as a waste product, it is treated as a valuable resource.
-The company has developed a decentralized model in which its HPC clusters are not housed in large, isolated data centers, but directly where heat is needed.
-These locations can be district heating networks, public swimming pools, industrial facilities, or even residential buildings.
-The core of this technology is the "digital boiler," also called QBx.
+Instead of viewing waste heat as a byproduct, it treats it as a valuable resource.
+The company has developed a decentralized model where its HPC clusters are not housed in large, isolated data centers, but directly where heat is needed.
+These locations can be district heating networks, public swimming pools, industrial plants, or even residential buildings.
+The core of this technology is the “digital boiler,” also known as the QBx.
 Each of these clusters is equipped with a patented direct water cooling system.
-Instead of cooling the servers with noisy and energy-intensive fans, water circulates through a closed-loop system of copper pipes connected directly to the processors.
+Instead of cooling the servers with noisy and energy-intensive fans, water circulates through a closed-loop system of copper pipes that is directly connected to the processors.

 Special passive heat exchangers transfer up to 95 percent of the waste heat generated by the servers to the water.
-This water is heated to temperatures of up to 65 degrees Celsius and can then be fed directly into the heating system of the respective site.
-It thus supplies buildings with heat or swimming pools with hot water all year round.
-Because the system operates in a closed loop, no water is wasted, and no additional energy is required to cool the servers.
-This ingenious approach not only drastically reduces Qarnot's operating costs but also reduces the carbon footprint of the simulations conducted by up to 80 percent compared to conventional data centers.
-It is a prime example of a circular economy, in which a waste product from one process becomes a valuable raw material for another.
+This water heats up to temperatures of 65 degrees Celsius and can then be fed directly into the heating system of the respective location.
+It thus supplies buildings with heating or swimming pools with hot water year-round.
+Because the system operates in a closed loop, no water is wasted, and no additional energy is required for cooling the servers.
+This ingenious approach not only drastically reduces Qarnot's operating costs but also lowers the CO2 footprint of the simulations by up to 80 percent compared to conventional data centers.
+It is a prime example of a circular economy, where a waste product of one process becomes a valuable raw material for another.

 Digital sovereignty: A European bulwark in the data world

-In a time of increasing geopolitical tensions and data privacy concerns, the concept of digital sovereignty has become crucial for many companies and governments.
-Maintaining control over one's own data and underlying IT infrastructure is particularly essential for sensitive industries such as defense, aerospace, and critical infrastructure.
-Dependence on non-European cloud providers carries risks ranging from unexpected price increases and supply chain disruptions to subjection to foreign legislation such as the US CLOUD Act, which allows US authorities to access data even outside the US.
+In an era of increasing geopolitical tensions and data privacy concerns, the concept of digital sovereignty has become crucial for many businesses and governments.
+Maintaining control over their own data and the underlying IT infrastructure is particularly vital for sensitive sectors such as defense, aerospace, and critical infrastructure.
+Reliance on non-European cloud providers carries risks ranging from unexpected price hikes and supply chain disruptions to subjection to foreign legislation, such as the US CLOUD Act, which allows US authorities to access data even outside the United States.

-Qarnot has built its entire strategy on the principle of complete control over the entire value chain to ensure true European sovereignty.
-This model is based on five pillars:
+Qarnot has based its entire strategy on the principle of complete control over the entire value chain in order to guarantee genuine European sovereignty.
+This model rests on five pillars:

 Complete control of the infrastructure

 Unlike many providers that lease computing power from large hyperscalers, Qarnot designs, builds, and operates its own hardware and infrastructure.
-This gives the company full control over performance, security, and costs.
+This gives the company complete control over performance, security, and costs.

 Decentralized European locations

-All Qarnot servers are operated exclusively within the European Union.
+All Qarnot servers are operated exclusively at locations within the European Union.
 This not only ensures compliance with strict European data protection standards such as the GDPR, but also increases reliability through geographical distribution.

 Hardware independence through OCP

 Qarnot relies on the Open Compute Project (OCP) standard.
 OCP is an initiative that promotes open and standardized hardware designs for data centers.
-This avoids dependence on individual hardware manufacturers (vendor lock-in) and enables a more flexible, cost-efficient, and adaptable infrastructure.
+This avoids vendor lock-in and enables a more flexible, cost-effective, and adaptable infrastructure.

-Qarnot is committed to adhering to the highest European security and legal standards, which is critical for customers in regulated and sensitive industries.
+Qarnot is committed to complying with the highest European safety and legal standards, which is crucial for customers in regulated and sensitive industries.

 This comprehensive autonomy protects Qarnot and its customers from external shocks and guarantees long-term price stability and operational resilience.
 It makes Qarnot a strategic partner for all organizations for whom data sovereignty and security of supply are top priorities.